Mental Health Facilities Buckhannon, WV

 Grafton Taylor County Health Dept - 27.4 miles from Buckhannon, WV

 Grafton Taylor County Health Dept is one of mental health facilities in Grafton, West Virginia, located at 718 West Main Street, 26354 zip code.
 Grafton Taylor County Health Dept provides outpatient treatment.
-Grafton Taylor County Health Dept provides couples/family therapy, activity therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-Grafton Taylor County Health Dept also supports clients referred from the court/judicial system, military families and people with HIV or AIDS.
-Additional services provided at Grafton Taylor County Health Dept include education services, illness management and recovery and diet and exercise counseling.
+Grafton Taylor County Health Dept provides behavior modification, activity therapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
+Grafton Taylor County Health Dept also supports people with PTSD, military families and clients referred from the court/judicial system.
+Additional services provided at Grafton Taylor County Health Dept include illness management and recovery, court-ordered outpatient treatment and case management.

 Learn More